Institution

 Leadership Development & Compensation Committee (LDCC)

 The LDCC is responsible for recommending Board and management leadership plans to the Temasek Board.
 These include Board and CEO succession, as well as guidelines and policies on performance measurement and compensation plans.
-The LDCC met three times during the year.
+The LDCC met five times during the year.

 Risk & Sustainability Committee (RSC)